-Other revenues.
 To further diversify the range of services we offer, we have entered into processing and development agreements with other exchanges and service organizations.
 For example, we have an agreement with BM&FBOVESPA S.A (BM&FBOVESPA) to develop a new multi-asset class electronic trading platform for their customers.
-We recognize revenue under this agreement as services are provided and when developed technology is delivered.
+We recognized revenue under this agreement as services were provided and when developed technology was delivered.

-Other revenues also include fees for administrating our Interest Earning Facility (IEF) program, trade order routing, and various services to members and clearing firms.
-We offer clearing firms the opportunity to invest cash performance bonds in our various IEF offerings.
-These clearing firms receive interest income, and we receive a fee based on total funds on deposit.
-In addition, other revenues include trading gains and losses generated by GFX Corporation (GFX), our wholly-owned subsidiary that trades futures contracts in a fully hedged book to enhance liquidity in our electronic markets for certain products.
-Other revenues may also include gains on sales from operating assets.
+In addition, other revenues include trading gains and losses generated by GFX Corporation (GFX), our whollyowned subsidiary that trades futures contracts in a fully hedged book to enhance liquidity in our electronic markets for certain products.
 Lastly, other revenues include rent charged to third party tenants as well as ancillary charges for utilities, parking and miscellaneous services provided to tenants.